-More than a numbers game, computer science is the art of making things to help others.
-It’s learning to communicate in a language that’s not your own—like Python, Java, C, C++, C#, JavaScript or PROLOG.
-It’s using your logical and creative bent to solve real-world problems.
-You may apply your skills to improve the child sponsorship process for a mission agency, enhance cybersecurity for online retailers, or develop an app.
+More than a numbers game, a computer science major will teach you the art of making things to help others.
+In college computer science, you'll learn to communicate in a language that’s not your own—like Python, Java, C, C++, C#, JavaScript or PROLOG.
+Wondering what you can do with a degree in computer science?
+You’ll use your logical and creative bent to solve real-world problems.
+When you go to a top Christian college, you’ll learn to apply your skills to improve the child sponsorship process for a mission agency, enhance cybersecurity for online retailers, develop apps, and more.

 A computer science degree can be used in nearly any industry.
 Whether you want to offer technical solutions for problems in business, healthcare, nonprofits, education, government or high-tech—or teach others the art of computer science—the possibilities are vast.